defgsus/clipig/docs/README.md

 problem by increasing the [batch size](#targetsbatch_size).
 This results in a runtime of about 2 minutes on 1500 cuda cores.

-`on a plate` was added to the target text to make [CLIP](https://github.com/openai/CLIP/) somewhat more opinionated about the background.
+Then, `on a plate` was added to the target text to make [CLIP](https://github.com/openai/CLIP/) somewhat more opinionated about the background.

-Some [noise](#targetstransformsnoise) is added to each image that is shown to [CLIP](https://github.com/openai/CLIP/) and a [gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) is added to the backpropagation [loss](https://en.wikipedia.org/wiki/Loss_function).
+Some [noise](#targetstransformsnoise) is added to each image before showing it to [CLIP](https://github.com/openai/CLIP/) and a [gaussian blur](https://en.wikipedia.org/wiki/Gaussian_blur) is added to the backpropagation [loss](https://en.wikipedia.org/wiki/Loss_function).

+For details about the `noise: 0.1*ti` line, please check out the [expressions](#expressions) section.
+Sufficient to say that it decreases the amount of noise over time.

-The noise makes CLIPig kind of *think twice* about the way a pixel is adjusted.
-The blur used as a training loss tends to blur out the areas where [CLIP](https://github.com/openai/CLIP/) is not interested in, while the points of interest are constantly updated and are not blurred as much.
+The noise makes [CLIPig](https://github.com/defgsus/CLIPig/) kind of *think twice* about the way a pixel is adjusted.
+The blur as a training loss tends to blur out the areas where [CLIP](https://github.com/openai/CLIP/) is not interested in, while the points of interest are constantly updated and are not blurred as much.
 Unfortunately both methods also help to